Nearly a year after a PNC Park security guard was suspended for fighting with a fan, that man and the Pittsburgh Pirates are facing a lawsuit.

 The lawsuit alleges Egan has suffered concussion, dizziness, difficulty with balance, coordination and sleeping, decreased memory, headaches, pain, facial trauma, a neck injury and decreased neck mobility since the incident.

-It claims that Stroud failed to disclose a prior criminal history to the Pirates and says the Pirates did not properly train and supervise its employee.
+It claims that Stroud failed to disclose a prior criminal history to the Pirates and says the Pirates did not properly train and supervise their employee.